CentreForDigitalHumanities/edpop-explorer/README.md

 # edpop-explorer
-Tool to explore the APIs to be included in the EDPOP VRE
+Commandline tool to explore the APIs to be included in the EDPOP VRE

+## Install

+To install locally, type (inside or outside a virtual environment):

+    # pip install .

+`edpop-explorer` can then be run using `python -m edpop_explorer`.

+For development purposes it may be better to use the `--editable` option:

+    # pip install --editable .

+This way, the source code will be read directly from the original directory when running the application and changes will have immediate effect.

 ## Usage